Flocculator Rebuild, Repair,

 time and money purchasing your own commercially available bearings and seals,

-however you still have to confront a parts pricing scheme that result in a parts
+however you still have to confront a parts pricing scheme that can result in a parts

 to consider a spare flocculator.